safe-together/specification/README.md

 If needed, download and install [docker community engine](https://hub.docker.com/search/?type=edition&offering=community)

+You can use the public `linkeddatacenter/bikeshed` docker avaliable in doker hub to generate locally specs HTML code.
-For example to generate the html documentation for stories:
+For example, to generate the html documentation for stories type:

 ```
 docker run --rm -v ${PWD}:/data linkeddatacenter/bikeshed bikeshed spec /data/stories/index.bs